digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/lifecycling/callable-bond.rst

 first convert it to an ``Election.Exercisable``, as described above.

-A :ref:`Claim Rule <module-daml-finance-lifecycle-rule-claim-99318>` allows the elector to claim the effect resulting from the time event:
+A :ref:`Claim Rule <module-daml-finance-lifecycle-rule-claim-99318>` allows the elector to claim the effect resulting from the election event:

 .. literalinclude:: ../../finance-lifecycling/daml/Scripts/CallableBond.daml
   :language: daml